- What do I need to become a Firefighter?

 All applicants who have been accepted into the academy after the testing phase must also complete a background check, medical examination, and drug screen prior to starting the academy.
 Applicants must also provide proof of a current American Heart Association equivalent Basic Life Support CPR and First Aid certification.
 Applicants must also provide proof of a negative TB test completed within the last calendar year and covering the applicant through the duration of the Academy, and proof of a Tetanus vaccination within the last 5 years.
 If any of these items are not completed successfully, the recruit will not begin that academy class, but may re-apply in the future.

 Am I required to be an EMT in order to get accepted into the academy?
 How do I become an EMT?

 At this time, it is not required for you to be an EMT prior to entering the academy, but it is highly recommended.
-For those recruits interested, the EMT course is offered as a companion course - see the EMT Course Info or the Course Schedule pages for more information.

 How difficult is the physical training portion of the academy?